KeyboardKit/website/pages/features.md

 ## 🌐 Locales

-KeyboardKit comes with support for <a href="/locales">{% include locales/count.html %} keyboard locales</a>, with more being added over time.
+KeyboardKit supports <a href="/locales">{% include locales/count.html %} keyboard locales</a>, with more being added over time.

 ## 💥 Actions